Lara Trump Will Deliver #RealNews About Donald Trump On #Facebook

 Lara Trump, the wife of Eric Trump, is doing her part for the family business by hosting educational Trump-driven segments on Facebook to provide real news stressing Donald Trump’s accomplishments.
 Lara Trump reportedly will be telling people about the things that Donald Trump is doing that they won’t read about in the mainstream media.
-Lara Trump, who is pregnant with the couple’s first child plans to make weekly installments to spread the word about the things Donald Trump is doing for the country.
+Lara Trump, who is pregnant with the couple’s first child, plans to make weekly installments to spread the word about the things Donald Trump is doing for the country.

 Just after Donald Trump took office, Eric and Lara Trump announced that they were expecting their first child, a boy.
-Donald Trump’s two older children, Donald Trump, Jr. and Ivanka both already have children, and so this child will join a large group of first cousins.
+Donald Trump’s two older children, Donald Trump, Jr. and Ivanka, both already have children, and so this child will join a large group of first cousins.
 While Eric and Donald Jr. work for Donald Trump’s businesses, Ivanka Trump and her husband Jared Kushner work alongside Donald Trump in the White House.
 Up until now, Lara Trump has not worked with the family, and she explains that fatigue in her first trimester had her slowing down for a time.

 “I was exhausted in the beginning.
 It surprised me, because I’m a very active person, and until the fatigue hit, I didn’t believe it would actually happen to me.
 It really affected me.
 But I’m feeling really good now.”